MicahOlson/bank-account/README.md

 ## Tests
   ```
   Describe: Account()
     Test: "It will construct an account object"
     Expect(new Account().toEqual(Account {});

     Test: "It takes a firstName argument and constructs an object with the same property and its value"
     Expect(new Account("John")).toEqual(Account {firstName: "John"});

     Test: "It takes a lastName argument and constructs an object with the same property and its value"
     Expect(new Account("John", "Doe")).toEqual(Account {firstName: "John", lastName: "Doe"});

     Test: "It constructs an account object with an initial balance of 0"
     Expect(new Account("John", "Doe")).toEqual(Account {firstName: "John", lastName: "Doe", balance: 0});

+  Describe: makeDeposit()
+    Test: "It takes in a string value, converts to a float and adds it to the account balance"
+    Expect(makeDeposit("150.50").toEqual("Deposit of $150.50 made.
+Your new balance is: 150.5");
   ```

 ## License